apache/yunikorn-site/docs/design/cache_removal.md

 One of which is logged as [YUNIKORN-169](https://issues.apache.org/jira/browse/YUNIKORN-169).

 A further point is the complexity that the two structure brings to the code.
 A distinct set of messages to communicate between the scheduler and the cache.
-A one on one mapping between the scheduler and cache objects shows that the distinction is probably more artificial than required.
+A one-on-one mapping between the scheduler and cache objects shows that the distinction is probably more artificial than required.

 ---